istepka/MCSECE/README.md

-# Ensemble of Counterfactual Explainers with Multi-Objective Selection problem of Pareto optimal solution.
+# Obtaining counterfactuals using Ensemble of Explainers with Dominance Relation

 ## 1. Installation